RediSearch/RediSearch/docs/docs/quickstart.md

 ## Overview

-In this guide, we'll demonstrate how to:
+This quick start guide will demonstrate how to:

 * Create a secondary index.
 * Load [JSON](/docs/stack/json/) data into Redis.
 * Perform simple searches on the indexed data.

-The data we'll use is a simple bicycle inventory, a JSON array, where each element has the following structure:
+The data is a simple bicycle inventory consisting of a JSON array, where each element has the following structure:

 ```json
 {